josephprasanth/gloot-react-junior-home-assignment/README.md

 And lastly, since the page currently looks like a potato, make it sexy using css!

 You may solve this task in any way you wish.
-You may edit, add, move or remove any file in the project, and install any new npm-packages should you feel the need to.
+You may edit, add, move or remove any file or code in the project, and install any new npm-packages should you feel the need to.
 If you want to add any extra functionality to show off, you may do so as well!
 For styling you can either use a library or do everything yourself.

 ## FAQ
 #### I don't know react, help!